Mustafa-raja/SocialMediaApp/Readme.txt

 About Application :

-A social media application with very basic functionality (since we had two days to develop and understand some concepts):
+A social media application with very basic functionality (since we had three days to develop and understand some concepts):
 - The application allows you to register and login as a user:
 -You can post your thoughts on the application.
 -You can post/Update your bio.